The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Setup, Rules, and Execution

 In 2018, SYNTCOMP was run at Saarland University.
 Benchmarking was again organized on the EDACC platform~\citep{DBLP:conf/lion/BalintDGGKR11}.
 Since 2019, the competition has been run on StarExec~\citep{DBLP:conf/cade/StumpST14}.
 This has had a few consequences.
 The main such consequence is that not all legacy tools were successfully migrated: some of them relied on deprecated packages while others were implemented in languages with limited compiler support.
 Furthermore, such tools lacked an active maintainer.

-Our use of StarExec has significantly simplified the organizational effort, while admittedly raising the entry threshold for participants a bit, since they can, and must, themselves make sure that their code runs on the competition servers.
-For an up-to-date overview of the specifications of the StarExec service, we refer the reader to its website~\footnote{\url{https://www.starexec.org/}} and wiki.\footnote{\url{https://wiki.uiowa.edu/display/stardev/User+Guide}}
+Our use of StarExec has significantly simplified the organizational effort, while admittedly raising the entry threshold for participants a bit, since they can, and must, themselves make sure that their code runs on the competition servers. \revtwo{D}{In practice, all tools that were still actively maintained (more precisely, tools for which a Ph.D. student worked on the tool) were updated and migrated to StarExec.
+Any reduction in the number of participating tools from 2018 to 2019 is instead due to a number of projects ending and Ph.D. students graduating around the time.} For an up-to-date overview of the specifications of the StarExec service, we refer the reader to its website\footnote{\url{https://www.starexec.org/}} and wiki.\footnote{\url{https://wiki.uiowa.edu/display/stardev/User+Guide}}